By Jessica Madrazo, Hubport Group

 Reality #5: Culture and Language Combined

 The many experiences in outsourcing IT services to the Philippines is the repetitive avoidance of the word no, and the habitual addressing of “Sir” and “Ma’am.”
 The aversion of “no” typically comes from the wish to satisfy every client requirement, however, this comes as a problem when the product remains to be undelivered.
 For these cases, you would be better off communicating these kinds of additions to the project manager, to identify the best course of action, its possibility, and its means.

 The “Sir” and “Ma’am” is one of the habits Filipino staff find hard to rub off.
 Culturally, everyone unfamiliar to you is addressed in this very courteous manner.
 Say straight out you prefer to be called by your first name and avoid unnecessary protocols, and they’ll be sure to take it on during your next communication.

 Understand that since there is a very wide distance between you and your staff, meeting face to face is near impossible.
 Almost all communication will be via email, urgent matters via messengers, and important meetings via conference calls.

 It’s definitely not as effective as face to face meetings.
 Certain messages may be misinterpreted, and vital non-verbal messages obviously missed.
 This why a good follow-up note confirming what has been discussed in the most recent conference call will help.

 Reality #7: Limited Expertise

-Careful digest the words and note, “Limited Expertise,” not “Limited Skills.”
+Carefully digest the words and note, “Limited Expertise,” not “Limited Skills.”
 The reason why most people hire an entire team is because expertise comes rare, and expertise in all fields is even scarcer.
 In most cases, a staff that has first rate programming proficiency will not always turn out to be the best person to check the quality assurance.
-Assess your staff, identify their expertise, and capitalize on their strength, the basic rule in managing people.
+Assess your staff, identify their expertise, and capitalize on their strength, this is the basic rule in managing people.